Adldap2/Adldap2/docs/models/model.md

 $model->getObjectClass();

+// Returns the model's root object category string.
 $model->getObjectCategory();

+// Returns the model's object category in an array.
 $model->getObjectCategoryArray();

+// Returns the model's object category distinguished name.
 $model->getObjectCategoryDn();

-// Returns the models SID in binary.
+// Returns the model's SID in binary.
 $model->getObjectSid();

-// Returns the models GUID in binary.
+// Returns the model's GUID in binary.
 $model->getObjectGuid();

-// Returns the models SID in a string.
+// Returns the model's SID in a string.
 $model->getConvertedSid();

-// Returns the models GUID in a string.
+// Returns the model's GUID in a string.
 $model->getConvertedGuid();

+// Returns the model's primary group ID.
 $model->getPrimaryGroupId();

+$model->getInstanceType();

+$model->getMaxPasswordAge();
 ```

 For more documentation on specific getters, please take a look at the relevant model documentation.